Frequently Asked Questions

 Tenders received after the deadline will either be returned unopened or destroyed.

-CAA will notify all shortlisted bidders of the outcome of a tendering process giving reasons.
-It is important to note that at the Expression of Interest stage, CAA does not provide feedback or contact bidders who have not been shortlisted.
+UCAA will notify all shortlisted bidders of the outcome of a tendering process giving reasons.
+It is important to note that at the Expression of Interest stage, UCAA does not provide feedback or contact bidders who have not been shortlisted.
 All awarded contracts for processes that were subject to open competition will be published on the Procurement Page of the CAA website.

 Yes.
 The evaluation/scoring criteria and matrix are provided in the tender document.